Drillur/LORED-Modding-Kit/README.md

 	- `so_close` unlocks the Upgrade autobuyer for Firestarter Upgrades. `Effect`: "autobuy"
 - "juice" - The developer who originally came up with this as an `Affected Objects` category has been fired.
 These Upgrades buff any Juice-related stats.
 	- `thrush` increased the Juiced Output & Input of LOREDs who are Juiced. `Effect`: "xput +0.05"
-- "rage" - Similar to "juice", "rage" affects Upgrades which boost Enraged stats.
+- "rage" - "rage" Upgrades affect Enraged stats.
 	- `grr_im_mad` increases Maximum Enraged Duration. `Effect`: "max_duration +1"
 - "lored iron, lored copper" - An example where the Upgrade applies to two objects (the Iron LORED and the Copper LORED).
 	- `its_growin_on_me` multiplies the Maximum Output of both of those two LOREDs. `Effect`: "max_output x1"